dart-lang/language/doc/life_of_a_language_feature.md

 feature** which is to serve as the implementation reference.
 Feature specifications use Markdown format.
-The file name should be `[name-of-feature]-implementation-plan.md`, and the feature specification should we located in the same sub-directory as the implementation plan.
+The file name should be `[name-of-feature]-implementation-plan.md`, and the feature specification should be located in the same sub-directory as the implementation plan.

 A meta-issue (labelled `language-implementation`) will be filed in the language repository for tracking the implementation process.
 This top of this issue must contain links to:

-  - The related `langauge-reqeust` issue
+  - The related `langauge-request` issue

   - The related `language-feature` issue

   - A link to the implementation plan

   - A link to the feature specification

 The next step of the implementation issue is to get sign-off from all of the